 I screwed on the barril’s cap and leaned back against the icebox frame.
 The wind had almost completely died out and the waves were calming down.
 This seemed to have a calming effect on me.
-Feeling less like Charlton Heston at the end of Planet of the Apes, I grabbed the top of the icebox frame and pulled myself up.
+Feeling less like Charlton Heston at the end of Planet of the Apes, I grabbed the top of the frame and pulled myself up.
 And there, perched so innocently on the lid — my nemesis — the farinha pan.

 Remembering I still had some unfinished business to attend to, I picked up the pan and crouched at the rail to scoop up some seawater.
 Being close to the scene of the crime, I simply reached over and dumped the water onto the dry vomit, hoping to wash it away in one fell swoop.
 No such luck.
 Several pans later, using my foot as a scrubber, the stain was finally removed from the planking, along with some of the blue deck paint.
 My chore completed, I set the pan back on the icebox and walked forward to inspect Mamede’s handiwork.

 The canopy was made from the jangada’s small jib, stretched over the mast and the tabernacle beam.
 He had first shifted the mast to the port side of the beam and had secured it there with some line.
 He then tied the sail’s tack to the foot of the mast and pulled its head aft along the spar to tension the luff.
 The sail’s clew was then brought across the beam and lashed to the star-board side of the frame, drawing tight both leech and foot.
 The result was a taut triangular awning that shaded the deck between the hatch and the tabernacle frame.
-Mamede had even laid out the second anchor line to use as a pillow.
+Mamede had even laid out the second anchor line for me to use as a ropy pillow.
 Dammit, I thought, moved by his kindness again.